aaronsantiago/trifoil/readme.md

 ![blue_notwin](https://github.com/aaronsantiago/trifoil/blob/master/images/blue_notwin.png?raw=true)

 #### End conditions
-Players only have 9 links each.
-If they run out, the game ends and whoever has the longest chain wins.
+If no possible move can be made the game ends and whoever has the longest chain wins.

 ## Variations